Bestselling Authors, Top Editors and Literary Agents

 Lisa Riddiough

-Lisa Frenkel Riddiough is the author of ELVIS AND THE WORLD AS IT STANDS (Amulet 2021), LETTERS TO LIVE BY: AN ALPHABET BOOK WITH INTENTION (Running Press Kids 2022), and the forthcoming PIE-RATS!
-(Viking 2024).
+Lisa Frenkel Riddiough is the author of ELVIS AND THE WORLD AS IT STANDS (Amulet 2021), LETTERS TO LIVE BY: AN ALPHABET BOOK WITH INTENTION (Running Press Kids 2022), PIE-RATS!
+(Viking 2024), and EMBARRASSED FERRET and FURIOUS TURTLE, books 1 and 2 in the Forest School of Big Feelings Series (Disney Hyperion 2025 & 2026).
 She earned her MFA in Writing for Children and Young Adults from Hamline University and is a writing mentor for Society of Young Inklings.
 Lisa is a former sales executive, an avid squirrel-watcher, and a frequent baker of chocolate pound cake.
+Learn more about Lisa at www.lisariddiough.com and on IG @lisariddiough.

 Eric J. Adams

-Eric J. Adams is an award-winning author, feature film producer, and screenwriter.
-He co-produced and wrote the screenplay for the feature film Supremacy (2015), starring Danny Glover and Academy-Award-winner Mahersala Ali.
-He co-wrote and produced Harold Ramis' (Executive Producer) Archie's Final Project (aka My Suicide) (2010).
-The latter won 21 major international film festival awards including the prestigious Crystal Bear at the Berlin International Film Festival.
+Eric J. Adams is an award-winning author, feature film producer, screenwriter and college professor.
+He co-produced and wrote the screenplay for the feature film Supremacy, starring Danny Glover and Mahersala Ali.
+Alongside Harold Ramis, Eric co-wrote and produced My Suicide, winner of 21 major international film festival awards including the Crystal Bear at the Berlin International Film Festival.
+Most recently, Eric brought to screen Mitali Perkins’ acclaimed middle-grade novel Rickshaw Girl, the first-ever US-Bangladesh feature film co-production.

 Eric Elfman

-Eric Elfman is the award-winning author of 14 books for kids and young adults, including the popular Accelerati trilogy from Disney-Hyperion Books: Tesla's Attic, Edison's Alley and Hawking's Hallway, which Eric co-wrote with Neal Shusterman.
+Eric Elfman is the award-winning author or co-author of 16 books for kids and young adults, including the NYT bestselling series, The N.O.A.H.
+Files: I Am the Walrus, Shock the Monkey, and the popular Accelerati trilogy: Tesla's Attic, Edison's Alley and Hawking's Hallway (both series co-written with Neal Shusterman).
 As a screenwriter, Eric wrote or co-wrote screenplays for Interscope, Dreamworks, Walden Media and Universal.
-Also a writing coach, Eric has been on the faculty of the Big Sur Writers Workshop for the past twelve years, and among his private clients are a number of award-winning and NYT bestselling authors.
+Also a writing coach, Eric has been on the faculty of the Big Sur Writers Workshop for the past eighteen years, and among his private clients are a number of award-winning and NYT bestselling authors.
 He can be reached via his website: www.EricElfmanCoaching.com

 Tamara Ireland Stone